 If the documentation includes a written contract, we will review it to determine if there is an arbitration clause, a mediation clause, or both.
 Some of our clients would rather go to arbitration, which is private, than file a lawsuit in court which becomes a public record.
 This step helps us determine where we’ll be if we have to take legal action; some contracts even tell us where we have to sue (for instance, it might be Northern California instead of Orange County, Los Angeles County, or Southern California).
 We obviously have to make sure we are filing the lawsuit in the right place.

 Then, we will identify all of the responsible parties.
 Hopefully, there is a personal guaranty, meaning one of the owners/principals is responsible to pay the balance, not just the business.
 That usually makes the debt more collectible, especially if you are dealing with a company that is going out of or has already gone out of business.
 When we have an individual who is also responsible, we can pursue their personal assets which gives us significant leverage.

-When Should This Be an Option?
+Collection Without Filing Suit: When Should This Be An Option?
 What Is That Process?

 Sometimes the debtor responds to our letter, and sometimes they do not.
 If the first letter is ignored, we might send a final demand letter, which gives them less time to respond before we move forward with a lawsuit.
 We attach a copy of the original demand letter and any other supporting documentation we are previously provided.
 This final demand is the “pay now or we sue” letter.